 Imagine wanting to get the attention of someone who is much taller than you are – it only makes sense to try and be a little taller yourself.
-In addition, we often encourage On owners or visitors; excessive excitement during greeting or play. by interacting with our puppies when they jump up on us, thereby reinforcing the habit.
+In addition, we often encourage jumping up by interacting with our puppies when they jump up on us, thereby reinforcing the habit.

 Tip: Encourage family members and visitors to play with puppy using a favorite toy so that puppy isn’t encouraged to jump up – there won’t be a reason to try be taller if the person is coming down to your height and interacting with you there.